pachapavan11/AICTE-Internship-Potato-Leaf-Disease-Detection/README.md

 2.run -r requirements.txt

-3.after we have use streamlit
+3.after we have to use streamlit

-4.run: streamlit run web.py
+4.on cmd run: streamlit run web.py

 ## Dataset
 The model is trained on a Potato Leaf Dataset obtained from PlantVillage.
 It contains thousands of labeled images of healthy and diseased potato leaves.